Sweet Orange Hydrosol

 Sweet Orange Hydrsol (Citrus sinensis) is sweet!

-It have a lovely, sweet aroma that instantly captivates you.
-Orange is mood elevating and you can feel the mood effects
+It has a lovely, sweet aroma that instantly captivates you.
+Orange is mood elevating and you can feel its affects.

 2 oz bottle with spray top $15.00